bgzimmerman/enso_blog/README.md

 # Betting Simulation Analysis

-This project contains a betting simulation analysis for NBA games, focusing on the Chicago Bulls.
+This project contains a stochastic betting simulation analysis for NBA games utilized in my recent ENSO blog post.
 It includes:

 - A `BettingSimulation` class for running individual season simulations
 - Functions for running multiple seasons and analyzing results